 - You have a means of escape identified and the fire is not between you and the escape route

 If all of these conditions are NOT present, you should NOT try to use a fire extinguisher.
-Alert other occupants, leave the building and call 9-1-1 from a cell phone or the security kiosk.
-Once you have called 9-1-1, contact security so they may assist with evacuation and directing emergency personnel.
+Alert other occupants, leave the building and call 9-1-1 from a cell phone or a courtesy officer.
+Once you have called 9-1-1, contact a courtesy officer so they may assist with evacuation and directing emergency personnel.

 Most fire extinguishers operate using the following P.A.S.S. technique: